Further training and qualifications

 Things you need to know

-The data compares 2 separate samples from surveys carried out in 2014 and 2021.
-It does not compare the same individuals at different time points.
+The data compares 2 separate samples from surveys in 2015 and 2022.
+It does not compare the same people at different time points.

 Type of data